jkugs/khetai/README.md

 ## Development

-The internals of the gem are written in C, located in `ext/khetai`.
+The internals of the gem are written in C, located in the [ext/khetai](/ext/khetai) directory.

 ## Development System Requirements